Land Rover series: Australia

 A problem specific to Australia was the always-limited supply of new Land Rovers.
 Leyland's factory never had the capacity to meet possible demand and the need to import almost the entire vehicle in kit form from Britain restricted the supply and manufacturing process further.
 This led to a long waiting list developing for the Leyland product whilst commercial operators could receive large fleets of Japanese vehicles very quickly.
 The other problems faced by Land Rover were the same throughout its export markets- compared to the Japanese competition, the Land Rover was underpowered, unreliable and slow with a poor ride quality, despite their arguably superior off-road ability.
 Poor rust-proofing and low-quality steel used in comparison to the Japanese vehicles turned the buyers away in large numbers and by 1983, with the introduction of the One Ten, the Toyota Land Cruiser became the best-selling 4×4 in Australia.

 In the early 1980s, Land Rover Australia had made some changes to the vehicle to try to combat this sales decline.
 As well as the fitting of the V8 petrol engine in the 1979 "Stage One", as in the rest of the world, Australia also received the same vehicle with the option of a 3.9-litre 97 hp four-cylinder Isuzu diesel engine (4BD1).
-This was introduced in 1982, and was meant to be equipped in about ten percent of the Australian production.
+This was introduced in 1982, and was meant to be equipped in about ten per cent of the Australian production.
 Top speed is 77 mph.
 This helped slow the sales decline, but the rest of the vehicle's shortcomings let it down.
 The One Ten was also available with this engine, and a turbocharged version producing in excess of 100 hp powered the military 6×6.

 South Africa

-South Africa's relationship with Land Rover started in 1949 when the first series-I 80-inch models were sold in South Africa.
+South Africa's relationship with Land Rover started in 1949 when the first Series-I 80-inch models were sold in South Africa.
 In August 1950, Car Distributors Assembly (Pty) Ltd assembled the first Land Rover CKD in Port Elizabeth, South Africa.
 The first local production of fuel tanks and chassis at the Port Elizabeth plant was announced in August 1963 and from then on the local content in the production of Land Rovers increased steadily to 44% of vehicle weight by 1972.
 Local content included: chassis, road springs, entire body, tyres, seat frames and upholstery, battery, fibreglass roof and all glass.
 In 1974 Leyland SA had three assembly plants.
 Local content increased further in 1980 with the series-IIIS models fitted with locally produced petrol(R6) and diesel(ADE 236) engines.
 In 1992, the Blackheath factory in the Cape Province was identified as the largest Land Rover CKD assembly outside the United Kingdom.